Home » Blog » Mill Fork Cemetery

 by Jennifer Jones

 I hadn’t done any research on the cemetery beforehand, and I wasn’t sure what to expect, other than it was old.
-What we found upon arrival, was unexpected, and quite honestly, it’s the oddest cemetery I’ve visited.
+What we found upon arrival surprised us, and honestly, it’s the oddest cemetery I’ve ever visited.

 Mill Fork Cemetery - The Dead History

-Walking through the small cemetery, I noticed that most of the graves were from two families, and almost all of them were very, very, young when they died.
-Another gated chain-link fence surrounded these graves, and large bushes made them hard to see.
-Mill Fork Cemetery was turning out to be quite unusual.
-Outside of the cemetery there appeared to be maybe 2-3 unmarked graves.
-Some were small mounds covered with rocks, and one had a wooden headstone so worn any writing that had been there at one point, was now long gone.
+Walking through the small cemetery, I saw most graves belonged to two families.
+Nearly all were very young when they died.
+Another gated chain-link fence surrounded these graves, with large bushes making them hard to see.
+Mill Fork Cemetery was turning out to be unusual.
+Outside the cemetery, I spotted 2-3 possible unmarked graves.
+Some were small mounds covered with rocks.
+One had a wooden headstone so worn that any writing had long disappeared.

 Established around 1875, Mill Fork was a logging camp that was implemental to the development of the railroad through the canyon.
 At its height, it had a population of about 250 people, three sawmills, charcoal kilns, a general store, and housing for railroad employees.

-The first interments took place in June 1893.
-They were Edna Eva Finch (3 years old), Effie Finch (3 years old), and Georgia Geraldine Finch (5 years old).
-The Salt Lake Herald reported that a woman and her child were trying to escape a scarlet fever epidemic in Grand Junction, Colorado.
-They stopped for a few days in Mill Fork, not realizing that they were infected, nor did they tell anyone they came from a city experiencing a Scarlet Fever outbreak.
-Within that short period, they contaminated Mill Fork, and many of the people became ill.
-The Finch family were hardest hit, losing three of their children.
-If the Finch children had stone markers at one point, they are now gone, being replaced relatively recently with wooden markers.
+The first burials in Mill Fork Cemetery were in June 1893: Edna Eva Finch (3), Effie Finch (3), and Georgia Geraldine Finch (5).
+The Salt Lake Herald reported that a woman and her child fled a scarlet fever epidemic in Grand Junction, Colorado.
+They stopped in Mill Fork for a few days, unaware they were infected.
+They also didn’t mention coming from a city experiencing an outbreak.
+In that short time, they spread the disease, and many became ill.
+The Finch family suffered most, losing three children.
+The original stone markers have disappeared, recently replaced with wooden ones.

-The next person to be buried here was Myrtle Elliott, on May 31st, 1905.
-9-year old Myrtle was outside with her older brother who was unloading 100-lb sacks of grain from a wagon.
-He didn’t realize she was behind him and accidentally dropped the grain on top of her.
+The next burial was Myrtle Elliott on May 31, 1905.
+Nine-year-old Myrtle was outside with her older brother.
+He was unloading 100-pound sacks of grain from a wagon.
+Not realizing she was behind him, he accidentally dropped a sack on her.r.

-Unfortunately, that was not the end of the tragic deaths in the Elliott family.
-3 years later, her father, William Edson Elliott was struck and killed by some runaway coal cars.
-It is reported the first mine car hit him so hard it knocked his hat off.
-He was then run over by 6 more cars before the 8th car derailed after striking him.
+Unfortunately, tragedy didn’t end for the Elliott family.
+Three years later, William Edson Elliott was killed by runaway coal cars.
+The first mine car hit him so hard it knocked off his hat.
+Six more cars ran over him.
+The eighth car derailed after striking him.

 The irony in Edson Elliott’s death is that for years he was a railroad section foreman in charge of keeping sections of rail safe for travel.
 He was only working inside the Castle Gate Mine temporarily, waiting for outside work to become available.

 The last and most shocking story behind the Mill Fork Cemetery belongs to Ida Viola Chadwick Ballard and her husband and murderer, Paris Ballard.
 Ida had family ties to Mill Fork, but she and her husband were living in Salt Lake City at the time of their deaths.
 Paris worked as a farmhand on Antelope Island and was often gone for stretches at a time.
-Apparently, he was also an alcoholic and when he was back in Salt Lake with Ida he was prone to jealous fits in a drunken state.
+Apparently, he struggled with alcoholism, and when he was back in Salt Lake with Ida, he experienced jealous fits while intoxicated.
 Neighbors said they seemed to be a nice couple overall.

 On the day of her death, the 12th of September, 1919, Ida Ballard was able to get Deputy Sheriff Arthur Waller to accompany her back to their apartment in order to dissuade her husband from carrying out threats he had previously made against her.
 When they got to the apartment, Paris was gone, and they assumed he had gone back to Antelope Island for work and wouldn’t be a problem at that time.
 It turns out he had not headed back to Antelope Island, but instead was out purchasing a gun and some whiskey.